Healthdirect Free Australian health advice you can count on.

 How can I encourage healthy eating habits?

-Teaching your child how to eat healthily now means they will be more likely to make their own healthy choices as they get older.
+Showing your child how to eat healthily now maximises their ability to make healthy choices as they get older.
 Here are some tips to encourage healthy eating habits:

 • Sit together as a family at mealtimes, without any screens.